roleohibachi/rear-view-camera/README.md

 Plugged in, tested working!
 Replaced all the panels and had a beer.

 TODO: put a raspberry pi on the second video channel.
 Connect it to OBD2 for an in-flight dashboard.
 Put some entertainment on there, kinda like a drive-in movie.
 I'd love to see a shell on my mirror just for nerd cred!
+TRRS4 to RCA cable is in the mail.